 Automation of Laborious Tasks

-Without an order management system, many order processes can be manual and cumbersome.
+Without an order management system, many orders require manual processes and can be cumbersome.
 These tasks can lead to your associates spending more time focused on processes rather than people (i.e. your customers!).
 With OMS you can automate complex, or time-consuming tasks such as:

 - Order routing